quii/learn-go-with-tests/intro-to-generics.md

 prog.go2:8:14: cannot use "CJ" (untyped string constant) as int value in argument to AssertEqual
 ```

-If you take your time to read the error, you'll see the compiler is complaining we're trying to pass a `string` to a function that expects an `integer`.
+If you take your time to read the error, you'll see the compiler is complaining that we're trying to pass a `string` to a function that expects an `integer`.

 #### Recap on type-safety